Academic Title:

 Dr. Saharia received his medical degree from Duke University School of Medicine.
 He completed his residency training in Internal Medicine-Pediatrics at Yale-New Haven Hospital and served as Chief Resident for Internal Medicine-Pediatrics in his fourth year.
 Following residency, Dr. Saharia completed a Fellowship in Infectious Diseases at the University of Maryland Medical Center.
 Dr. Saharia then joined the Immunology Laboratory at the Vaccine Research Center, NIH as a post-doctoral fellow under the mentorship of Dr. Richard Koup, where he used multiparameter flow cytometry and intracellular cytokine staining techniques to identify phenotypic and functional characteristics of Mycobacterium tuberculosis-specific CD4 T cells that could discriminate between various stages of infection.

 Dr. Saharia's research interests include infectious outcomes in solid organ transplant recipients and the diagnosis and treatment of mycobacterial infections, including tuberculosis.
-He is actively involved in NIH-sponsored and industry-sponsored clinical trials.
+He has been involved in NIH-sponsored and industry-sponsored clinical trials.

 Research/Clinical Keywords

-Infectious outcomes in transplant recipients, tuberculosis, non-tuberculous mycobacterial infections, HIV
+Infectious outcomes in transplant recipients, mycobacterial infections, HIV, clinical trials

 Highlighted Publications